Chapter 11

 A Logo of Corona 3D Rendering Tool that Works for Various OS and CG Equipment

 Corona keeps things simple but powerful.
-The interface is easy to understand, and you get quick, interactive rendering.
-It’s a favorite for interiors and product visuals, especially if you would rather not get bogged down with endless settings.
+The interface is easy to understand, and supports quick, interactive rendering.
+It’s a favorite for interiors and product visuals, especially for avoiding endless settings.

 Brighter3D